 Riders must have their motorcycle license and should have at least 3,000 miles experience before taking this class.

-You can register by clicking on the register tab or call (561) 320-6711 to reserve your position with a partial non-refundable deposit.
+You can register by clicking on the register tab or call (561) 320-6711 to if you are not able to register online.
 If you sign up for this training and do not show up, you will lose your deposit.
 Many riders are waiting to take the class.
 All riders use their own motorcycle.
 If the weather for a specific class date looks to be a washout due to heavy rains, all riders are contacted the day before that class to reschedule.
 If you cannot reschedule at the time we call we will credit you so that you can attend any of our classes at a later date.
 There is a maximum of 10 riders per class.

-The Ride Like a Pro Training is focused on teaching the average rider the three Motor Officer techniques.
-The course focus is on low speed motorcycle handling techniques.
+The Ride Like a Pro Training is focused on teaching the average rider the three Motor Officer techniques and is geared toward low speed motorcycle handling.
 Low speed motorcycle training is important because below 20 mph, there is no gyroscopic effect and gravity tends to pull the motorcycle to the ground.
 Learning the three Motor Officer techniques prevents this from happening.
 The course is based on Police style training.
 The rider will learn all the tips, tricks, and techniques needed to master low speed operation.
 Your skills will be at whole new level.

 NEVER FEAR THE U-TURN AGAIN.